Saswataghosh06/Olist-Ecommerce-Intelligence/README.md

 | [`docs/project_structure.md`](./docs/project_structure.md) | Repository layout and folder responsibilities |
 | [`docs/project_architecture.md`](./docs/project_architecture.md) | Pipeline architecture and Airflow DAG design |

-## 9. Caveats & Assumptions
+## 10. Caveats & Assumptions

 - **This is real, historical data (2016–2018)**, not synthetic.
 It reflects Olist's operating conditions in that window, not current-day performance.
+- **The logistics mart is at the order-line grain, not the order grain** (100,785 rows for 99,441 unique orders — multi-seller orders repeat).
+Every figure in this README is computed after de-duplicating to one row per unique `order_id`; a naive sum/mean on the raw export would overstate revenue by ~2.2% and understate the SLA breach rate by roughly 0.1 percentage point.
 - **The RFM denominator (96,478) is smaller than total unique customers in the order fact (99,441).** This is expected — RFM segmentation excludes customers whose only orders were canceled or unavailable, per the mart's own logic — but it's worth stating plainly rather than treating the two counts as interchangeable.
+Note this also happens to match the corrected delivered-order count (96,478) exactly; this is coincidental, not the same underlying figure.
 - **State-level freight-only figures are not included in this version.** The available exports split freight by seller, not by customer state, so a per-state freight table couldn't be verified against the source data.
-The SLA-breach-by-state table (Section 6.3) is fully verified and carries the geographic argument in its place.
+The SLA-breach-by-state table (Section 7.3) is fully verified and carries the geographic argument in its place.
-- **Correlation is not causation.** The revenue-review (0.0206) and freight-review (-0.0759) figures are weak at the full-portfolio level; the outlier pattern in Section 6.5 is a segmented finding, not a platform-wide statistical relationship.
+- **Correlation is not causation.** The revenue-review (0.0206) and freight-review (-0.0759) figures are weak at the full-portfolio level; the outlier pattern in Section 7.5 is a segmented finding, not a platform-wide statistical relationship.
-- **SLA breach rate (7.78%) is computed across all orders**, including non-delivered ones (canceled, unavailable, etc.), which are not flagged late.
-Measured only against delivered orders, the rate is 8.02% — both are defensible; this README uses the all-orders figure for consistency with the original notebook analysis.
+- **SLA breach rate (7.87%) is computed across all orders**, including non-delivered ones (canceled, unavailable, etc.), which are not flagged late.
+Measured only against delivered orders, the rate is 8.11% — both are defensible; this README uses the all-orders figure for consistency with the original notebook analysis.
+- **Two valid, differently-sourced revenue totals exist** ($15,843,553.24 from the seller mart vs. $16,008,872.12 from the logistics mart) — see the reconciliation note under Section 6.
+Neither has been forced to match the other.
 - **This reflects one analysis pass on a static dataset.** A production version would track SLA breach and RFM segmentation as rolling metrics, not a single snapshot.

 ---